pscally1005/pscally1005.github.io/_posts/healthier-dessert/2023-05-21-sweet-potato-brownie.markdown

 - applesauce
 - sugar free
 - gluten free
-Description: After my <a href="https://pscally1005.github.io/misc/boxed-brownie-experiment">Fat Replacements in Boxed Brownies</a> experiment, where I found that sweet potato was the best oil replacement in brownies, I wanted to make a homemade batch using sweet potatoes as the base.
+Description: After my <a href="/misc/boxed-brownie-experiment">Fat Replacements in Boxed Brownies</a> experiment, where I found that sweet potato was the best oil replacement in brownies, I wanted to make a homemade batch using <a href="sweet-potato-puree">Roasted Sweet Potato Puree</a> as the base.
 The result is a low calorie brownie that is still just as delicious and fudgy as the one from the box.
 They're also nut free too, and have an increased fiber content.
-There's no weird ingredients; just sweetened by either sugar free syrup, maple syrup, or honey
+There's no weird ingredients; just sweetened by either sugar free syrup, maple syrup, or honey.
+For more sweet potato based desserts, see my chewy <a href="sweet-potato-cookies">Sweet Potato Peanut Butter Cookies</a>
 Instructions:
 - Preheat your oven to 350F and line an 8" square baking pan with parchment paper.
 Optionally, spray the paper with oil<br><br>